 Get a smart profile picture

 Your profile picture is the most prominent feature when employers are Syfting, so make it a good one!
 A simple, up-to-date head shot is best, with neat and tidy hair.
 Employers want to be reassured you will maintain a tidy appearance while you’re working for them, so a profile photo that reflects how you’ll look on shift is perfect.
-Crack a smile!
+Don’t forget to crack a smile!
 Everyone likes to see a happy face smiling back at them!
 If you have any facial hair, be it a hipster beard or a trendy 1920’s-style moustache, please make sure it is visible in your photo.

 Tell potential employers who you are